5 stars

 Q: How does BC PNP Entrepreneur Immigration work for farmers?

-A: BC requires minimum investment of $200,000 in a commercially viable farm (not hobby farms), creation of at least one full-time job for a Canadian citizen/permanent resident, minimum personal net worth of $600,000, and at least 3 years of business owner-manager experience or 4 years as senior manager (preferably in agriculture).
+A: BC requires a minimum investment of $200,000 in a commercially viable farm (not hobby farms), creation of at least one full-time job for a Canadian citizen/permanent resident, minimum personal net worth of $600,000, and at least 3 years of business owner-manager experience or 4 years as senior manager (preferably in agriculture).

 Q: What about New Brunswick’s Business Immigration Stream for farmers?